rachita19082/dpga-map-visualization/README.md

     npm run dev
     ```

-## 💙 About UNICEF

-[UNICEF](https://www.unicef.org/) works in over 190 countries and territories to protect the rights of every child.
-UNICEF has spent more than 70 years working to improve the lives of children and their families.
-In UNICEF, **we believe all children have a right to survive, thrive and fulfill their potential – to the benefit of a better world**.

 This project has been developed after modifying the orginal source code from the [Visualization of UNICEF Office of Innovation (OoI) repository](https://github.com/lacabra/ooi-project-visualization) which is licensed under the [GNU General Public License](LICENSE)